 Since so many families want to become reunited in the U.S, the demand for these visas is very high.
 Because of this, the U.S has made the family visas with limited numbers.
 This means that these Green Cards have a cap on the number that can be issues each year.
 If your application exceeds that limit, then you will be processed in the next periods depending on when you applied.
 These visas are then processed in chronological order.

-The F-4 visa gives the U.S citizen the opportunity to reunite with their siblings.
+The F4 visa is a U.S Family Preference Visa that allows US Lawful Permanent Residents to reunite with their siblings.
 This includes brothers and sisters and if applicable, their spouses and minor children.
 The children must be unmarried and under 21 years old.

 As for the U.S citizen who wants to bring their siblings in the U.S permanently, you must fulfill these conditions:

 - You must be at least 21 years old

 - You must have siblings in a foreign country and prove it through birth certificates or adoption documents

 - You must be living in the U.S and have a valid U.S address

 The F4 visa application process must start with the U.S citizen petitioning for his siblings to join in the U.S. The petition must be approved so that the siblings and their families can start to apply for the F4 visa.
 The siblings cannot start their application and will not be eligible if they apply for a F4 visa without an approved petition.
 This means that application is divided in two parts: